surfalytics/data-projects/de-projects/readme.md

 # Data Engineering projects

-We will run  1 projects at a time.
+We will run  1 project at a time.